George Victor, Prince of Waldeck and Pyrmont

 George Victor (14 January 1831 – 12 May 1893) was the 3rd sovereign Prince of the German state of Waldeck and Pyrmont.

-He was born in Bad Arolsen the son of George II, Prince of Waldeck and Pyrmont and his wife Princess Emma of Anhalt-Bernburg-Schaumburg-Hoym.
-He succeeded as prince originally under the guardianship of his mother on 15 May 1845 following the death of his father.
+He was born in Bad Arolsen, the son of George II, Prince of Waldeck and Pyrmont, and Princess Emma of Anhalt-Bernburg-Schaumburg-Hoym.
+He succeeded as prince originally under the guardianship of his mother in 1845 following the death of his father.

-He died of pneumonia in Marienbad, Bohemia and was succeeded by his eldest son Friedrich.
+He died of pneumonia in Marienbad, Bohemia, in 1893 and was succeeded by his eldest son, Friedrich.

 Family

 George Victor was first married on 26 September 1853 in Wiesbaden to Princess Helena of Nassau, daughter of William, Duke of Nassau.
 They had seven children: